Mattia46/firstMonth/introduction.md

 You can expect 3 emails from us each week:

-**Monday** (around 10.30am) - The "official" kickoff of that week's work/challenge. you'll have until 10am in the following Monday to complete it.
+**Monday** (around 10.30am) - The "official" kickoff of that week's work/challenge.
+Try to complete it by the following Monday.

 **Thursday** (afternoon) -  We'll send you some useful information and it will work as check-in point

+## Feedback

-**Sunday** (morning) - Because we're constantly trying to improve and learn from you, we'll ask you to fill out a feedback form every week.
+Because we're constantly trying to improve and learn from you, we'll ask you to fill out a feedback form every week.
 It's a tiny form and we really appreciate if you could get yourself to do it every time.

 ## Communication